pimoroni/enviro/README.md

 **🚨 New firmware release!**

-This is an alpha release of what will becomeo the official Enviro firmware next week.
+This is an alpha release of what will become the official Enviro firmware next week.

 Key changes: